praxis-app/praxis/CONTRIBUTING.md

 # Contributing to Praxis

+Praxis is open to contributions of all kinds.
+Because the project is still taking shape, contributors can help shape both the codebase and the app itself.
-Praxis is open to contributions, whether that means reporting a bug, discussing the state of the code, submitting a fix, or proposing a feature.
+That might mean reporting a bug, discussing the state of the code, improving documentation or design, submitting a fix, or proposing a feature.

-## Skills and contribution areas

-You do not need experience in every part of the project to contribute.
-Praxis can use help in several areas:

-- **Frontend development:** React, TypeScript, responsive interfaces, state and data fetching, accessibility, and browser behavior

-- **Backend development:** Rust, Axum, SeaORM, PostgreSQL, API design, concurrency, and background tasks

-- **Security and privacy:** authentication, authorization, permissions, threat modeling, encrypted content, and secure file handling

-- **UI and UX:** interaction design, user research, accessibility, information architecture, visual design, and interface copy

-- **Testing and quality:** Playwright, Vitest, Rust integration tests, exploratory testing, bug reproduction, and regression analysis

-- **Infrastructure and operations:** Docker, Redis, LiveKit, deployment, observability, and release workflows

-- **Documentation and community:** setup guides, feature documentation, issue triage, contributor support, and translating technical decisions for users

-- **Collaborative decision-making:** facilitation, community governance, group decision processes, and feedback on how proposals and voting work in practice

-Domain knowledge, careful testing, clear writing, and useful bug reports are as valuable as writing production code.
+This guide covers how to get involved, where help is needed, and what to expect when preparing and reviewing a contribution.

 ## Getting involved